emwap/stream-paper/paper.md

 The new stream is initialized by running the initialization computation from the input stream, yielding the step action `next`.
-Then, in the new step action, the function `next` is run to produce an element `a` which is transformed by the function `f` and then returned.
+Then, in the new step action, the `next` is run to produce an element `a` which is transformed by the function `f` and then returned.
 The combinator `loop` is defined as `return`.
 We use the name `loop` to convey that the code returned by `loop` is executed an